Zeeny-lin/Robust-Vessel-Classification-from-Global-AIS-Trajectories-A-ST-Encoder-and-TCN-GA-Coupled-Model/README.md

    The model first predicts trajectory segments, then aggregates segment predictions into vessel-level results using confidence-weighted voting.

 6. **Interpretability analysis**
-   Spatial, temporal, cross, and combined attention weights can be exported for identifying the trajectory segments that drive model decisions.
+   Attention weights can be exported for identifying the trajectory segments that drive model decisions.

 ## Paper Figures